-Between the Durance and the Luberon, discover Lauris, a beautiful Provencal village recognizable among all on its rocky spur.
+Between Durance and Luberon, discover Lauris, a beautiful Provencal village recognizable among all on its rocky spur.

-Located in the heart of Provence, this destination is worth a visit and will reveal its treasures and various facets with its authentic old village with flowering alleys, its conservatory garden of tinctorial plants on the terraces of the castle.
+Located in the heart of Provence, this village is worth a visit.
+It will reveal its treasures and various facets with its authentic flowery alleys in the old part and on the castle terraces the Conservatory of dying plants.

-The statue of Joseph Garnier was erected in honor of Joseph Garnier in 1891 for the thank you for his leg of a part of his fortune that served to carry out many projects.
+Joseph Garnier's statue was erected in his honor in 1891 as a thank you for his donation to the village of part of his fortune.
+It was used to carry out many projects.

 The old oil mill marks the entrance of the old village.
-When the latter was extended to the 18th century, the communal oil mill was built against the wall of the 17th century.
+When the latter was extended in the 18th century, the communal oil mill was moved and built against the 17th century rampart.

 The church of Notre Dame de la Purification

 A first church was built on this site in 1480.
-It was a small single-ship building.
-Having become too cramped and dilapidated, a new church was built between 1702 and 1708 according to the plans of the Aix architect, Vallon.
-The wrought iron cage ('gabie' in Provençal dates back to 1857 and was designed by Sollier) .
+It was a small single-nave church.
+It soon became too small and running down therefore a new church was built between 1702 and 1708, following Vallon's plans, an architect of Aix en Provence.
+The wrought iron cage ('gabie' in Provençal) dates back to 1857 and was designed by Sollier.

-On House can discover on this building two beautiful façades recently renovated.
+One can discover on this building two beautiful frontage recently renovated.
 The left one dates from 1782.
 It is the most sober facade with lintels, a cornice and a main porch with falling garlands.
 The right one dates from 1898 and is decorated with a harp and Irish clover.
 The owner of the premises was then colonel of the 175th Irish Infantry Regiment.

-This building built in the 13th century has two germinated windows.
-A peacock tail decor and other germinated windows are partly hidden by an elevation.
+This building built in the 13th century has two gemeled windows.
+A peacock tail decor and other gemelated windows are partly hidden by an elevation.
 This building has always been called 'Tour Philippe' in memory of Philippe de Lambesc, valiant lord of the 14th century.
 It was in the 19th century that it was nicknamed 'Queen Jeanne's House' .

 This beautiful building succeeded in the early 18th century to an intial building of the late 15th century.
-This site is a good example of the consequences of the tax on doors and windows set up in 1798 by the Executive Board.
+This site is a good example of the consequences of the tax on doors and windows set up in 1798 by Directoire (governing five-member committee in the French First Republic).
 In fact, it can be seen that many openings were blocked by the owners in order to pay less tax.

 The castle square

-This square was created in the 18th century when Jean-Louis d'Arlatan, last lord of Lauris, built a monumental gate at the level of the old oil mill.
+This square was created in the 18th century when Jean-Louis d'Arlatan, last lord of Lauris, built a monumental gate in place of the old oil mill.
 Until then, and since 1540, the entrance door to the village known as de la Frache was located at the height of the house known as de Garde.